Doxuno

 NOTICE AND DEMAND

 The Landlord shall give the Guarantor written notice of any default by the Tenant within 14 days of becoming aware of such default.
 The Guarantor shall have 14 days from receipt of such notice to remedy the default before formal proceedings are commenced.
-Notice shall be given in writing to the Guarantor's address set out above, and shall be deemed served in accordance with section 196 of the Law of Property Act 1925 where applicable.
+Notice shall be given in writing to the Guarantor's address set out above (or such other address as the Guarantor may notify in writing) and shall be deemed served in accordance with section 196 of the Law of Property Act 1925 where applicable.

 7.

-Following payment of any sum under this guarantee, the Guarantor shall be entitled to exercise rights of subrogation, indemnity and contribution against the Tenant at common law and under the Civil Liability (Contribution) Act 1978, including the right to recover sums paid from the Tenant by separate action.
+Subrogation, indemnity and contribution: following payment of any sum under this guarantee, the Guarantor is entitled to exercise rights of subrogation, indemnity and contribution against the Tenant at common law and under the Civil Liability (Contribution) Act 1978, and may recover sums paid from the Tenant by separate action.

 8.